 - Cardamom: This blends in perfectly with the cinnamon and nutmeg.
 It also has insane levels of Vitamin B1!
 (Nine times more than cinnamon!)

-- Grass-fed butter (unsalted): Definitely healthier than regular butter.
+- Grass-fed butter (unsalted): I always use room temperature butter as opposed to melted butter.
+Do the same for the best results!
+Definitely healthier than regular butter and less sodium too.
 And provides Vitamin A, beta-carotene, and Vitamin K out the wazoo.

 - Coconut oil (melted): A staple in my kitchen and it should be one in yours, too!
 I wrote a whole post on why it’s awesome and super healthy.

-- Coconut sugar: One of my fave healthy sugar substitutes to *gasp* refined sugar.
+- Coconut sugar: Instead of brown sugar, I used coconut sugar.
+One of my fave healthy sugar substitutes to *gasp* refined sugar.
 See why over here.

 - Eggs (large): This will hold it all together and of course, add more protein.